Challenge packs

 How cases bind challenges, structured inputs, expectations, assets, and legacy payloads—grounded in challengepack.CaseDefinition.

 Input sets are the unit AgentClash schedules per deployment/candidate.
-Each input_sets[] entry contains cases[] (CaseDefinition in backend/internal/challengepack/bundle.go).
+Each input_sets[] entry contains a list of cases[] — the individual tasks an agent runs (defined by CaseDefinition in backend/internal/challengepack/bundle.go).

 Case identity